 Discover the career path of Marshawn Lynch, from the first major opportunity to industry-changing achievements.

-In 2005, Marshawn Lynch became the starting running back.
-He had a strong season, amassing 1,246 rushing yards with 10 rushing touchdowns, despite missing two games due to injury.
-He was named MVP of the 2005 Las Vegas Bowl.
+In 2005, Marshawn Lynch became the starting running back for the California Golden Bears.
+He amassed 1,246 rushing yards with 10 rushing touchdowns and was named MVP of the 2005 Las Vegas Bowl.

-On December 28, 2006, Marshawn Lynch ran for 111 yards and two touchdowns in the Pacific Life Holiday Bowl victory over Texas A&M and shared the Co-Offensive Player of the Game award.
+On December 28, 2006, Marshawn Lynch ran for 111 yards and two touchdowns in the Pacific Life Holiday Bowl.
+He shared the Co-Offensive Player of the Game award.

 In 2006, Marshawn Lynch started his own charitable foundation called the Fam1st Family Foundation to give back to his hometown of Oakland, California.

-In 2006, Marshawn Lynch was recognized as the Pac-10 Offensive Player of the Year while playing college football for the California Golden Bears.
+In 2006, Marshawn Lynch won Pac-10 Offensive Player of the Year and earned first-team All-American honors while playing college football for the California Golden Bears.

 On January 2, 2007, Marshawn Lynch announced he would forgo his senior season and enter the 2007 NFL draft.